 There was a time when humans were more resilient to temperature fluctuations due to our living conditions in structures that weren’t well insulated nor had the means to heat or cool.
 Today we need a more consistent temperature when we are indoors.

 The optimum indoor temperature does vary from region to region.
 For example, if you live in Nigeria, the ideal room temperature will be between 26 – 28 °C (79 – 82°F).
-Whereas in the USA, the UK, and Europe as well as Australia and New Zealand, typically a cooler room temperature of between 18 – 22 °C is recommended.
+In the USA, the UK, Europe, Australia, and New Zealand, a more comfortable room temperature between 18 – 22 °C is typically recommended.

 Energy maintains comfortable temperatures inside buildings through heating and cooling systems.
 This can account for a significant portion of a building’s energy consumption.

 How are you providing hot water to your home or office?
 Hot water is used mainly in kitchens, bathrooms, and laundries.
 With more bathrooms comes more hot water use.